sjn/introducing-se/docs.md

 ### 0. Consider your goals

-* Decide if you want to learn, empathize or change their mind.
+* Decide if you want to learn, empathize or help them change their mind.
 * Are you also open to changing your own mind?
 * Your intentions matter!